Water Supply

 Public Water Supply Protection

 Since the entire hydrologic system is naturally interconnected, with ground water reserves linked to surface water in lakes and streams, protection and management of those resources requires a comprehensive, multi-pronged approach.
-Related Department of Health programs include, the permitting of well construction, well maintenance, Residential Well Testing, and Rockland County's Private Well Testing (PWT) Law.
+Related Department of Health programs include, the permitting of well construction, well maintenance, residential well resting, Rockland County's Private Well Testing (PWT) Law and Realty Subdivision Laws.

 Forms & Resources